-- Partnering with the Bellingham Parks Department to create 6 dedicated outdoor pickleball courts in Cornwall Park, projected to be completed in spring/summer 2019.
+- Partner with the Bellingham Parks Department to effectively utilized the six dedicated pickleball courts in Cornwall Park,

-- Utilizing four portable nets for pickleball play on two tennis courts at Cornwall.
+- Utilize 4 portable nets for pickleball play on 2 multi-use courts at Cornwall.

-- Advocating for the sport of pickleball in our community.
+- Advocate for the sport of pickleball in our community.

-- Cleaning up winter debris from the courts at Cornwall Park to help keep them in good condition.
+- Clean up winter debris and deep clean the courts at Cornwall Park to help keep them in good condition.